-The list went on — but it was safe to say, by half way through I knew I had ADHD.
+The list went on — but it was safe to say, by halfway through I knew I had ADHD.
 ADHD was totally not what I thought it was.
-To put it simply ADHD is a neurological disorder, that your born with.
-You are unable to naturally make the same amount of dopamine as some one else.
+To put it simply ADHD is a neurological disorder, that you're born with.
+You are unable to naturally make the same amount of dopamine as someone else.
 Dopamine isn't just what makes you happy, there are actually too many functions of dopamine to even count.
 The explanation is easily summed up by its other name, the 'Molecule of happiness'.
 Now imagine you've lived your life in a body that doesn't make enough, it's no wonder many people living with ADHD become addicts as a result of seeking what they naturally lack.
-To be honest ADHD which stands for Attention Deficit Hyperactivity Disorder is actually not a very apt name.
-ADHD does not actually come down to just being hyper, or disengaged - because we can be engaged, the chronic problem lies in the inability to activate and manage these engagements in the right way on the right things at the right time, and really its comes down to managing yourself.
+To be honest, ADHD which stands for Attention Deficit Hyperactivity Disorder is actually not a very apt name.
+ADHD does not actually come down to just being hyper, or disengaged - because we can be engaged, the chronic problem lies in the inability to activate and manage these engagements in the right way on the right things at the right time, and really it comes down to managing yourself.

 "Imagine you’d had bad eyesight for years,

 if everything was kind of blurry,